juliannascruggs/nback/README.txt

 After the whole thing works, end to end...

-the generateObjects function should be comprised of matches, fillers and lures
+X the generateObjects function should be comprised of matches, fillers and lures

-1/5 of the objects must be matches; the rest are fillers or lures
+X 1/5 of the objects must be matches; the rest are fillers or lures

-lvl0 0 lures
+X lvl0 0 lures
 lvl1 5 lures; 'lure.property' = 'n.property'; lure is located at n+1
 lvl2 lure is located at either n+1 or n-1
-'filler.property' != previous 10 'n.property's
+X 'filler.property' != previous 10 'n.property's

 http://mindmodeling.org/cogsci2012/papers/0290/paper0290.pdf